Skip to main content

 Many major exams have sections requiring 90+ minutes of continuous work.
 The SAT, GRE, GMAT, LSAT, MCAT, CPA exam, and bar exam all have sections in this range.
 Practicing with a 7 hours and 35 minutes timer builds the pacing and stamina needed to perform well under real test conditions.

-Can I use a 7 hours and 35 minutes timer for driving break reminders?
+How should I structure a 7 hours and 35 minutes deep research session?

-How do I prevent burnout during a 7 hours and 35 minutes study session?
+How do I synthesize research findings during a 7 hours and 35 minutes session?

 Related Tools